 - Dregs of finest ale OR Barm

 ‘fine’ honey.
 Without going into a long essay, this would logically mean good quality.
 So fairly clean, from decent comb, and presumably not a lot of extraneous matter.
 I generally prefer to use wildflower honey, believing that multiflora honey is better than monoculture (clover, orange blossom, etc,) to model the historical honey that would be collected only once per year and would destroy the hive in the collection process.
-I use ‘raw’ honey, which probably is still ‘cleaner’ than early honey would have been – again since the entire hive would need to be dealt with in processing.
-Where I live I can get 60-lb buckets (5-gal) of ;raw wildflower’ honey for about $3 per pound.
+I use ‘raw’ honey, which may still ‘be cleaner’ than early honey would have been – again since the entire hive would need to be dealt with in processing.

 Water is quite variable based on location and source.
 Given this inherent variability I use tap water – mine is from surface water sources.
 Yes, it contains fluoride at about 0.7 ppm, but fluoride also occurs naturally in water.
 Bottled spring water is good, but I do not recommend the use of distilled water or RO water, because all trace elements are removed from it.
 Some bottled water is treated by reverse osmosis and then has minerals added in again (so it tastes ‘right’), this is another possibility.